-LINE 6(d) Add income taxes, franchise taxes, or capital stock taxes taken as deductions on the Federal Return for any state or political subdivision, or foreign taxes based on or measured by net income.
+LINE 6(d) Add net income taxes, franchise taxes measured by net income, or capital stock taxes taken as deductions on the federal return for any state or political subdivision, or foreign taxes based on or measured by net income.

 The Business Enterprise Tax (BET) is not based on or measured by net income and is not added back.
-Business Profits Tax (BPT) is based on net income and must be added back if a deduction for BPT has been taken on your Federal Return.
+Business Profits Tax (BPT) is based on net income and must be added back if a deduction for BPT has been taken on your federal return.